semanticarts/gist/docs/Contributing.md

 ### Assigning Reviewers

 - Assign reviewer(s) based on the impact of the issue (major, minor, patch).
-This should be labelled on the issue; if not, consult the [_Change and Release Management_ documentation](ChangeAndReleaseManagement.md) for guidance.
+This should be labeled on the issue; if not, consult the [_Change and Release Management_ documentation](ChangeAndReleaseManagement.md) for guidance.
   - Major: three reviewers
   - Minor: two reviewers
   - Patch: one reviewer